Ishank01/Assignment-zigy-backend-task/README.md

 - /stream/:filename: This is a GET route for streaming a video file.
 It reads the file from the ./uploads directory and sends it as a stream in response.
 It also supports streaming partial content using HTTP range headers.
 - /download/:filename: This is a GET route for downloading a video file.
 It sends the file as an attachment in response.

+Make sure to create a directory named uploads in the project directory.

 ## To test the code

 ### Uploading a video file: